gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 A vast majority of actions that Salt performs are completed in States, and that is what 90% of what you're going to write will be.
 We aren't going to focus too heavily on ``execution modules``.
-Modules are most often used for one off commands. and troubleshooting which we'll cover later.
-The main take away here is to make sure when you're looking at the Salt documentation that you recognize that both Module and State documentation can exist for something that seems similar, so there's the pkg module documentation which looks like this:
+Modules are most often used for one off commands and troubleshooting which we'll cover later.
+The main take away here is to make sure when you're looking at the Salt documentation that you recognize that both Module and State documentation can exist for something that seems similar, so there's the pkg module documentation which looks like
+this:

 http://docs.saltstack.com/en/latest/ref/states/all/salt.states.pkg.html